 Locks are built in conjunction with dams.
 The dams create the higher water level to give sufficient water depth for boats.
 The Erie allows boats to cross the Catskill Mountain Range, traveling through the Mohawk River Valley.
 The dams also provide water power to generate electricity, with generating plants located next to the dams.

 The Erie Canal follows the Mohawk River for much of its eastern half.
 The Mohawk River valley is a beautiful section of New York State.
-The canal is much more than a series of locks; it is an amazing path through beautifully wooded country side and mountains.
+The canal is much more than a series of locks; it is an amazing path through the beautifully wooded countryside and mountains.
 The Erie Canal itself is a cruising destination, with companies renting canal boats solely for traveling the canal.

 Through the city, many eloquent, architecturally interesting homes, built in the early 20th century are losing their luster since the people remaining in Amsterdam lack the resources to maintain large, financially demanding houses.
 There was one exception to share and to end on a positive note.
 A brick home, with stained glass windows, was wonderfully maintained.
 An interesting feature, behind the house, facing the next street, is a brick barn.
 The barn has been converted into a three-car garage with an enormous amount of space.
 Glen longs for such a garage.